mentasuave01/Split-MidJourney-Images/README.md

-# Separate Midjourney Images
+# Split Midjourney Images

-Upload your Midjourney images and it will separate them into 4 images.
+Upload your Midjourney images and it will split them into 4 images.

 ## Creating a project